 Assault Lawyer in Clark County, MO.
-Facing assault charges in Clark County, MO is a serious situation that can have life-altering consequences.
-A conviction can lead to significant penalties, including jail time, hefty fines, and a permanent criminal record, not to mention the social stigma that comes with it.
+Facing an assault charge in Clark County, MO is a critical situation that can lead to life-changing consequences.
+A conviction could mean harsh penalties, including prison time, substantial fines, and a lasting criminal record, as well as the Clark County, MO societal stigma that accompanies it.

 Clark County Resources